minujames/Basic-Portfolio/README.md

 ------------------------
 PROJECT: Basic Portfolio
 ------------------------
-This is a project for showcasing the basic portfolio.
+This is a project for showcasing the basic portfolio using plain html and css.
 It includes three pages 'About Me', 'Portfolio' and 'Contact Me'.
 A gallery of projects are showcased in the portfolio page, clicking them will lead to the atual project location.